- Accountability for Personal Information

 We promise to do our best to be on time, however, sometimes delays happen - including those outside our control.
 Our GO Train Service Guarantee applies to all delayed, regularly scheduled trips, except when delays are caused by extreme weather conditions.

-If your train’s arrival is delayed by 15 minutes or more, we will refund what you paid for your GO train trip if the delay was not caused by extreme weather conditions, including Environment Canada advisories, watches, and warnings.
+If your train’s arrival is delayed by 15 minutes or more, we will credit what you paid for your GO train trip.
+Our Service Guarantee policy doesn’t apply to delays caused by extreme weather conditions, including Environment Canada advisories, watches, and warnings.
 This also includes severe winter weather conditions when GO Transit operates on a special schedule.

-Special flat-fare tickets, including the Weekend Pass and Weekend Day Pass for unlimited travel, are not eligible for Service Guarantee refunds.
+Special flat-fare tickets, including the Weekend Pass, Weekend Day Pass and Weekday Group Pass for unlimited travel, are not eligible for a Service Guarantee credit.

 Requesting a credit